Appendicitis - Quick Consult

 • Low-grade temperature is common, but fever usually appears late

-• Non-specific complaints, such as not feeling well, indigestion, flatulence are common
+• Non-specific complaints such as not feeling well, indigestion, and flatulence common

 • Urinary frequency, dysuria, tenesmus, or diarrhea common with appendix in the pelvic position